lan-lw/lan-lw.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
 My name is Lan Wang and I'm a computer vision PhD student at Michigan State University (MSU).
-My research is on CV/ML, with particular interests in Video-language understanding, Causality, and Fairness.
+My research is on CV/ML, with particular interests in Multimodal Understanding / Generation, Causality, and Fairness for VLMs.
 I am fortunately advised by [Dr. Vishnu Boddeti](https://vishnu.boddeti.net/) and am a member of the [Human Analysis Lab](http://hal.cse.msu.edu/).
 Previously, I received my bachelor’s and master’s degrees at Chongqing University of Posts and Telecommunications and advised by [Dr. Chenqiang Gao](https://gaocq.github.io/).

 News
 ======